uprighted-learners/unit-3-tag-search/readme.md

 ## Achieving

-In this lab, we will achieve a piece of software that can filter an array of books to return a list of books with certain tags attached to them.
+In this exercise, we will achieve a piece of software that can filter an array of books to return a list of books with certain tags attached to them.

 Your work will result in: